neha30091987/swiggy-data-analysis/README.md

 Linkedin-https://www.linkedin.com/in/neha-sharma-dataanalyst

 **ACKNOWLEDGEMENT**
-I would like to thank Nitish sir for the guidance and invaluable knowledge in this project.
+I would like to thank Nitish sir for giving me the guidance and invaluable knowledge in this project.